sergio-usma/Personal_portfolio/README.md

 # 📖 Hello Microverse <a name="about-project"></a>

-**Hello Microverse** is my first project using git & GitHub and I'm very excited to be part of the Microverse community.
-Also It's my first time using linterns and its configuration.
+**Personal_portfolio** is a project that consists of building a personal portfolio site.
+This project is part of the Microverse curriculum.
+In this first part, the project is built using only HTML and CSS.
+In the future, more technologies will be added.
+Besides, includes a README file with the project description and two sections: one with the navigation bar, and another with author's name and links to the author's social networks.

 ## 🛠 Built With <a name="built-with"></a>